 Aqua X Tile Grout Sealer Overview

-Unlike the Aqua Mix that I previously review, Aqua X by Black Diamond Coatings is designed and capable to be used by professional tile setters.
+Unlike the Aqua Mix that I previously reviewed, Aqua X by Black Diamond Coatings is designed and capable to be used by professional tile setters.
 This means it contains more solids (the actual bits that remain in the grout after it dries) and professionals can trust the product enough to stake their reputation on it when doing a paid job.